Expanding democracy by transforming and expanding the electorate

 Our voting rights are in peril.
 Your investment in the work can help us to engage and empower young residents, and those living in underrepresented and often neglected communities of color and immigrant communities.Donate

-The New Pennsylvania Project (NPP) was founded in May 2021 to expand Pennsylvania’s electorate so it reflects the Commonwealth’s demographically changing population.
-NPP will engage and empower young residents and those living in underrepresented and often neglected communities of color and immigrant communities.
-We will register these communities to vote, provide education about the issues that matter in their neighborhoods and mobilize the electorate to vote in every election – twice a year.
+The New Pennsylvania Project (NPP) is a voting rights organization founded in May 2021 to expand Pennsylvania’s electorate so it reflects the Commonwealth’s demographically changing population.
+NPP is engaging and empowering young residents and those living in underrepresented and often neglected communities of color and immigrant communities to vote, providing education about the issues that matter in their neighborhoods and mobilizing the electorate to vote in every election – twice a year.

 More recently, in Pennsylvania, we have seen attacks against our democracy and our right to vote by proposed constitutional amendments and legislative bills to restrict access to the ballot and the sham election audit.